fergustaylor/Arran/docs/README.md

 Combining the coordinate and SIMD data, I've summarised one of the zones (S01004372) below.
 ![Summary plots](Rplot12.png)

+The next steps will be to overlay this data over a map using leaflet.

 [See the code.](Arran_Workbook.html)

 [Other projects I'm working on.](https://fergustaylor.github.io)